 - Tax-free withdrawals – Qualified withdrawals are not subject to federal income tax and are typically excluded from state income tax.

 - State tax incentives – More than 30 states allow tax deductions for contributions to 529 plans.
-In most states, anyone contributing to a 529 plan can claim a deduction.

 Potential Drawbacks of 529 Plans